tnowak22/e50/rpi/README.md

     ssh -i C:\Users\<username>\.ssh\ssh-private-key user@hostname.local

+If it logs in without a password prompt, then the ssh keys are all set.&#x20;

 ***

 ## Python

 All of the coding done for this project used python.
 Before we begin running scripts on the Raspberry Pi, we need to make sure the environment is set and all the necessary python libraries are installed.
 This project was completed using python version 3.7.

 Most Raspberry Pis come with python installed.
-Ensure the python3 is installed on the Raspi.
+Ensure that python3 is installed on the Raspi.
 In the terminal, run the command `python3 --version`.
 If it returns with "Python 3.X.X", then python3 is already installed.
 If not, run:

     sudo apt update
     sudo apt install python3